AselaIroshan/web_scrape/README.md

 more details  "https://github.com/onescales/google-sheet-api"

-and Google sheet looks like this
+and Google sheet looks like this after post data
 ![alt text](data.png)